py-pdf/pypdf/docs/user/file-size.md

 ## Removing Sources

-When a page is deleting (removed from page list), the source will persist(the data may be still be used somewhere else).
-This will reduce the page count, while not reducing the file size.
+When a page is removed from page list, the source will remain in the PDF file.
+The data may be still be used somewhere else.

+Hence just removing a page from the page list will reduce the page count, but not the file size.
 To not include the code, the pages should not be added using `PdfWriter.append()` selecting the good pages only
 - Issues can arise with poor pdf formatting such as when all pages are linked to the same resource, making dropping refrences useless since there is 1 source for all pages.
 - Cropping / (adjust viewboxes) is an innefective way of reducing filesize, as the external part of the source image will still be present.